ardaocakkk/pomodoro-app/README.md

 A Pomodoro App by using Python TKinter

-I made an Pomodoro App.
+I made a Pomodoro App.
 It's a default pomodoro

 10.09.2022